 Welcome to my website!
-I am an Associate Professor in the Economics Department at Yale.
+I am an Associate Professor (with tenure) in the Economics Department at Yale.
 I am also a research affiliate at the CEPR and a faculty research fellow at the NBER.

 In my research I focus primarily on economic growth and long-run economic development.